ishaqasad/PPGAN/README.md

 An AI system that is capable of automatically generating piano accompaniments given a melody.

 The main model code can be found in the PPGAN.ipynb notebok.
-Some secondary testing work and trainign the specific NPitchesUsed model was done in a seperate PPGAN_NPITCHESUsed.ipynb notebook
+Some secondary testing work and training the specific NPitchesUsed model was done in a seperate PPGAN_NPITCHESUsed.ipynb notebook

 Some sample output mp3s can be found in the outputs folder